Requisitos-de-Software/2024.1-DiarioOficialdaUniao/docs/modelagem/lexicos.md

 ## <a> Léxicos </a>

-A seguir, as tabelas de 4 a 9 representam os léxicos:
+As tabelas de 4 a 9, representam os léxicos do projeto moldados de acordo com o template fornecido anteriormente.

 ### <a> L01: Filtrar Publicações </a>